History

 The church was erected with granite blocks and bricks in the monk bond, on the square occupying the area east of the market square.
 This square was originally surrounded by buildings and only fairly narrow passages connected it with the market and the neighboring streets.
 The building was erected as orientated towards the cardinal sides of the world, hall with central nave and two aisles, with a lower, straightly ended chancel on the east side and with a massive, square tower from the west.
 From the north, two annexes were added: one at the nave, probably originally a chapel, and the second at the chancel where the sacristy is located.

 The nave was in the form of a compact block covered with a large, gable roof, the ridge of which almost reached the crown of the tower walls.
 The chancel repeated the shape of the nave, but on a slightly smaller scale.
 The only variation on the side elevations were buttresses without steps, between which quite narrow, ogival windows with splayed jambs were arranged.
 The chancel elevations were enriched with an offset, running above the height of the window sills.
 On the other hand, the façades of the tower decorated with blendes were distinguished.
 Originally, tower was one floor lower, therefore its upper storey, after being raised in the late Gothic period, was decorated with segmental arches, and the walls were vertical, as opposed to lower storeys, slightly tapering upwards and separated by steps.
-The western and eastern gables of the nave were divided with pointed and round blendes in a stepped arrangement.
+The eastern gables of the nave nad chancel were divided with pointed blendes in a stepped arrangement.

 The ground floor of the tower was opened outside with three wide arcades, and the fourth was communicated with the central nave.
 In the interior a quadrilateral space was created, occupying the height of two storeys and covered with a cross-rib vault based on cylindrical ancillary shafts.
 The central nave was more than twice as wide as the side aisles, separated by massive, octagonal pillars carrying ogival arcades.
 Interestingly, you can see the gradual extension of the bays towards the west, with the biggest difference being the western and central bay.
 At the chancel arch and the western wall the arcades were based on half-pillars parapets.
 Half-octagonal pillars on which medieval vaults were based were also placed at the side aisles.